-Whether you are a student or a young professional, this shadowing method will help you a lot preparing for job interviews in Japanese.
+Whether you are a student or a young professional, this shadowing method will help you a lot in preparing for job interviews in Japanese.
 You’ll be able to practice your listening and speaking with the typical questions Japanese interviewers ask.

 2. 15 Communication Tips for Becoming a Good Speaker & Listener

 With this book, you will learn through 15 units how to use appropriate words and grammatical structures in context.
 You will improve your conversational skills in Japanese and get some tips helping you understand better Japanese communication patterns and culture.

 1. Japanese Graded Readers

 This is an excellent series of books written in easy and controlled language for Japanese learners.
 The volumes are graded according to the vocabulary and grammar complexity, from beginner to advanced, so you can enjoy reading in Japanese at your own level.

 Perfect if you have an intermediate or advanced level and you would like to review and practice Keigo with realistic conversations.
 Each lesson also introduces useful tips for working in a Japanese environment.